bchavez/Dwolla/README.markdown

 * Initiate Payments by HTML Form Post.
 * Initiate Payments by Server-to-Server Communication.

-Implementers usually chose a single method to initiate payments depending on your development scenario.
+Implementers usually choose a single method to initiate payments depending on your development scenario.

 Both methods provide options to provide a **Callback URL**.
 The **Callback URL** is a location on your server where Dwolla will post a JSON object that describes the success or failure of a transaction payment after the user has completed the checkout process.